 - Official Scholastic Aptitude Test (SAT) and/or American College Testing Assessment Program (ACT) unless the applicant has an Associate’s Degree, or if the applicant is older than 23; or if the applicant has more than 24 transferable credits with a college GPA of 2.5 or better.
 (Code numbers: SAT 5214 ACT 3146)

-- Upon notification of admission, an enrollment deposit of $260 is required to hold your place in the entering class.
-Deposits are not refundable after May 1.
+- Upon notification of admission, an enrollment deposit of $300 is required to hold your place in the entering class.
+Deposits are refundable until May 1st for Fall Applicants and refundable until October 1st for Spring Applicants.

 Transfer credits from other regionally accredited institutions will be granted in full, provided that the courses taken correspond to work offered at St. Andrews.
 Courses passed with grades of C- or above are accepted in transfer.
 A maximum of 65 credits may be transferred from a two-year and/or technical college; a maximum of 90 credits may be transferred from a four-year institution or from a combination of the two.
 Final authority for transcript evaluation rests with the Office of the Registrar.
 It is the prerogative of individual departments to decide what previously taken courses will count towards a major or licensure program.
 Students are responsible for conferring with their academic advisors to determine the most appropriate means of satisfying major/licensure requirements.